masiuchi/movabletype/plugins/Textile/readme.txt

 INSTALLATION

-To install, you will need to add the following files to your Movable Type installation.
+To install, you will need to add the following files to your MT installation.
 The directory locations and file names are:

   * (mt home)/plugins/textile.pl
   * (mt home)/extlib/Text/Textile.pm

-Refer to the Movable Type documentation for more information regarding plugins.
+Refer to the MT documentation for more information regarding plugins.

 You may also consider installing two additional plugins that MT-Textile